Hacking-and-Coffee/defcon-for-n00bs/README.md

 # defcon-for-n00bs
-Defcon for N00bs is an open guide for first time attendees to the convention.
+DEF CON for N00bs is an open guide for first time attendees to the convention.

 This guide is published to the Hacking and Coffee website @ https://hackingand.coffee/defcon-for-n00bs/

 This repo allows people to submit changes to include, suggested docs, resources, etc.